 Even though a lot of Japanese people can’t speak English, you’ll be able to get by simply by pointing to pictures and using hand movements.

 For the transportation system, there are English translations, as well as Korean, and Chinese.

 You put a certain amount on it, and if you don’t use it all, you can get it refunded at the end of your trip.

 I spent around $20 a day.
-Keep in mind that doesn’t include accommodations.
+Keep in mind that it doesn’t include accommodations.

 My spending was so low because I took the train and only did free things.